kanootoko/platform-management-v2/README.md

 Similar to `services`, it allows to upload physical objects with geometry without service object.

+### functional-zones

+Similar to all above, it allows to upload functional zones to territories.

+### pickle

+Some of the commands produce pickle log-files with results of their work.
+This group provide basic utility to look inside those files.

 ## Caution

-1. At the current state, services upload does not check if service already exists in the physical object + geometyry, nor it checks availability of physical objects around the given geometry
+1. At the current state, services upload does not check if service already exists in the physical object + geometry, nor it checks availability of physical objects around the given geometry
 2. Authentication is not yet supported